SiloCityLabs/blog/content/author/luis-rodriguez/_index.md

 **VOIP Supply** _Web Developer_, Feb 2017 – May 2018

- - Assisting the team in migrating platforms from magento to big commerce
+ - Assisting the team in migrating platforms from Magento to big commerce
- - Troubleshooting and resolving php issues on the magento platform
+ - Troubleshooting and resolving php issues on the Magento platform

 **ATTO Technology** _Web/SEO Marketing coordinator_, March 2015 – February 2017